gaospecial/ggVennDiagram/README.md

 <!-- badges: end -->

-‘`ggVennDiagram`’ enables fancy venn plot with 2-4 sets and generates publication quality figure.
-It is the first software that can automatically fill different colors to each part of a venn diagram.
+‘`ggVennDiagram`’ enables fancy Venn plot with 2-4 sets and generates publication quality figure.
+It is the first software that can automatically fill different colors to each part of a Venn diagram.

 ## Installation